Hibou57/External-Programs-ST3/README.md

 ### Settings

-The command uses this settings:
+The command uses these settings:

  * `errors_panel_name`, which defaults to `errors`;
  * `output_panel_name`, which defaults to `output`;